Club work

 contents: introduction · philanthropy · parish work · the development of club work · the consolidation of club work · clubs in decline · some reflections on the nature of club work · conclusion – developing club work · further reading and references · links

 Early voluntary associations had a minimal set of defining characteristics: a set of rules, a declared purpose, and some means of joining or becoming a member.
-They ‘acted independently of the family, household, neighbourhood, firm of work group.
+They ‘acted independently of the family, household, neighbourhood, firm or work group.
 They had none of the prescriptive power of the state of the contract’ (Morris 1993: 395).
 Initially, a significant factor was the number of informal drinking groups that developed more formal structures and rules.
 One reason for this was so they could organize more coherently around a common interest.
 Examples here include sharing business or craft information, enjoying philosophical and political debate, and joining in literary exploration.
-Many such clubs or groups were male, but there are also a number of examples of women’s societies.
-According to Morris (1993: 406-430), by the mid nineteenth century two groups of voluntary associations clearly stood above the rest:
+Many such clubs or groups were male, but there are also some examples of women’s societies.
+According to Morris (1993: 406-430), by the mid-nineteenth century two groups of voluntary associations stood above the rest:

 The subscriber democracies of the middle classes – these involved the collection of subscriptions, with funds and activities being organized by a committee and officers elected by an annual general meeting.
 Examples here range from literary and philosophical societies, through Mechanics Institutes and medical initiatives, to horticultural and floral societies.